 Allele-specific inheritance analyses

 The conventional measure of ‘heritability’ allows the estimation of (additive) genetic contribution to a certain trait.
-The population genetics definition of ‘heritability’ in a parent-offspring setting is described by the slope, β, of a regression (Y=βX + α), with the dependent variable being the child’s trait value (Y) and the independent variable (X) being the average trait values of the father and the mother (‘midparent’).60 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g.This is a population-based measure typically performed on a large set of trios for a particular trait (e.g. height) and β is not necessarily bound between 0 and 1.
+The population genetics definition of ‘heritability’ in a parent-offspring setting is described by the slope, β, of a regression (Y=βX + α), with the dependent variable being the child’s trait value (Y) and the independent variable (X) being the average trait values of the father and the mother (‘midparent’).62 This is a population-based measure typically performed on a large set of trios for a particular trait (e.g. height) and β is not necessarily bound between 0 and 1.

-Given we have only a single trio, we adapt the definition of ‘heritability’ to quantify allele-specific inheritance for each TF.
+Given that we have only a single trio, we adapt the typical definition of ‘heritability’ to quantify allele-specific inheritance for each TF.
 For each TF and parent-child comparison, we consider ASB SNVs from two scenarios: (1) when an allele-specific SNV is heterozygous in all three individuals but common to the two individuals being compared, and (2) when an allele-specific SNV is heterozygous in two individuals and homozygous (reference or alternate) in the third.
 We define the allelic ratio as the ‘trait’, which is a continuous value and computed as the proportion of reads that align to the reference allele with respect to the total number of reads mapped to either allele of a particular site.
 We perform the analyses separately for father-child and mother-child pair to maximize statistics, since a midparent calculation will require that a SNV is allele-specific in all three individuals (Scenario 1).

 Given that Pearson’s correlation coefficient, r, always gives a value between 0 and 1, we use r instead of β, as our measure of ‘heritability’.
 We also compute and include β values in Supplementary Table 2.
 The parent-parent comparison is provided as a source of comparison for two unrelated individuals with shared ancestry.
 For parent-parent β, the maternal allelic ratio is chosen arbitrarily to be the independent variable.